microsoft/onnxruntime/docs/PyOp.md

         r1, r2 = H + N, N + E
         return r1, r2
 ```
-Step 4, copy mymodule.py into one of the Python sys path, and do referencing with onnxruntime.
+Step 4, copy mymodule.py into one of the Python sys path, and reference with onnxruntime.
 On windows, please set PYTHONHOME beforehand.
-It points to path where the python is installed, such as C:\Python37 or C:\ProgramData\Anaconda3\envs\myconda1 if it is in conda.
+It should point to path where the python is installed, such as C:\Python37 or C:\ProgramData\Anaconda3\envs\myconda1 if it is in conda.

 ## Supported Data Types
 * TensorProto.BOOL,